JSystemsTech/AppFlow/docs.md

                   <pre>
                   <code>&lt;button data-toggle-app=&quot;#MyAppElement&quot;&gt; Toggle My App &lt;/button&gt;</code>
                   </pre>
-                  <p class="fs-auto-md text-color-light">This differs from using a "data-close-tray-apps" arribute in that this targets an App Element instead of a Tray Element and can open or close an app</p>
+                  <p class="fs-auto-md text-color-light">This differs from using a "data-close-tray-apps" attribute in that this targets an App Element instead of a Tray Element and can open or close an app</p>
                   <p class="fs-auto-md text-color-light">If you wish to open an App in the same tray from within another App use this option as it will inherentlly close the open App and open the target App. <i>(See the example below)</i></p>

                   <pre>